marviorocha/docker-deploy-apps/README.md

 Hello, My name's Marvio Rocha, I'm a simple developer from Brazil than love  docker and docker-compose.
 This is a simple docker-compose script for build a production deployment with docker.

 I make it with a person WordPress installer.
-But you can put other applications run join.
+But you can put other applications run to join.

 That was based on great tutorial the -> [Niels, Enabling HTTPS termination in Traefik](https://niels.nu/blog/2017/traefik-https-letsencrypt.html))
 #### Prerequisites